Asian Americans: Illegal immigration

 In 2012, there were 1.3 million Asian Americans; and for those awaiting visas, there were lengthy backlogs with over 450,000 Filipinos, over 325,000 Indians, over 250,000 Vietnamese, and over 225,000 Chinese awaiting visas.
 As of 2009, Filipinos and Indians accounted for the highest number of alien immigrants for "Asian Americans" with an estimated illegal population of 270,000 and 200,000 respectively.
 Indian Americans are also the fastest-growing alien immigrant group in the United States, with an increase in illegal immigration of 125% since 2000.
 This is followed by Koreans (200,000) and Chinese (120,000).
 Nonetheless, Asian Americans have the highest naturalization rates in the United States.
 In 2015, out of a total of 730,259 applicants, 261,374 became new Americans.
-According to the U.S. Department of Homeland Security, legal permanent residents or green card holders from India, Philippines, and China were among the top nationals applying for U.S. naturalization in 2015.
+According to the US Department of Homeland Security, legal permanent residents or green card holders from India, Philippines, and China were among the top nationals applying for US naturalization in 2015.

 Due to the stereotype of Asian Americans being successful as a group and having the lowest crime rates in the United States, public attention to illegal immigration is mostly focused on those from Mexico and Latin America while leaving out Asians.
-Asians are the second largest racial/ethnic alien immigrant group in the U.S. behind Hispanics and Latinos.
+Asians are the second largest racial/ethnic alien immigrant group in the US behind Hispanics and Latinos.
 While the majority of Asian immigrants immigrate legally to the United States, up to 15% of Asian immigrants immigrate without legal documents.